 To qualify for any of the Greater Androscoggin Humane Society's Spay/Neuter Programs you need to be a resident of one of these communities.

-Auburn, Canton, Durham, Greene, Hebron, Leeds, Lewiston, Lisbon, Livermore, Livermore Falls, Mechanic Falls, Minot, New Gloucester, Poland, Sabattus, Turner, Wales
+Auburn, Canton, Durham, Greene, Hebron, Leeds, Lewiston, Livermore, Livermore Falls, Mechanic Falls, Minot, New Gloucester, Poland, Sabattus, Turner, Wales

 COMMUNITY KITTEN PROGRAM

 In an effort to cut down on the number of cats arriving at the shelter and being born in the greater Androscoggin area the shelter is pleased to announce this new program.
 For a $10 per kitten the Humane Society will pay to vaccinate and spay/neuter the public’s kittens and their mothers.
 The kittens will receive 2 core vaccines and neutered before 3 months of age through one of the participating veterinarian hospitals.
 The mothers will be spayed and vaccinated for rabies at the shelter for free.

 To take part of this program, kitten litter owners must live within the greater Androscoggin Area and be willing to:

 • Call the Humane Society at 783-2311 to make an appointment for a day the Veterinarian is at the Shelter.

 • On this day they will transport the kittens to the Shelter for their first Distemper Combo vaccine and to receive the spay/neuter vouchers.

 • Owners will also be required to sign an agreement with the Humane Society stating that they will not charge for these kittens, but give them away for free.

 • Owners can then give the kittens, with the vouchers, away to loving homes of their choice.